arcuru/eideticadb/docs/src/user_guide/concepts/subtrees.md

 ### KVStore (Key-Value Store)

-The `KVStore` subtree implements a simple key-value store, similar to a dictionary or map:
+The `KVStore` subtree implements a simple key-value store, similar to a dictionary or map.
+It uses the `KVOverWrite` CRDT implementation internally, which includes support for tombstones to properly track deletions:

 ```rust
 // Get a KVStore subtree